 The Good Stuff

 The bad news is that there’s only one type of packaged cookie that I’ve found to be Good Stuff.
 The good news is that I have found other Good Stuff cookies that are made locally and sold at my town’s health food store.
 You might be able to find some, too.
 Look for whole grains/flours, good fats (like butter and coconut oil), unrefined sweeteners (like coconut palm nectar, molasses, maple syrup, or honey), and generally short lists of ingredients.

 Rickaroons are the one type of store-bought cookie that I highly recommend.
-The company calls them “energy bars that taste like dessert,” and I believe that you and your kids will agree!
+The company calls them “energy bars that taste like dessert.”
 Aside from being delicious, Rickaroons are made from the kind of healthy, wholesome ingredients that I would use in my own kitchen.
 They’re organic, vegan, gluten free, Paleo friendly, and sweetened with coconut palm nectar.
-These are a slow burning fuel, so they provide a nice afternoon lift without a sugar crash, which I know that a lot of you moms need!
 Rickaroons come in several flavors– Megaroon, Chocolate Blonde, Mint To Be, Mocha, and seasonal varieties.
 The only downside: all flavors of Rickaroons contain dark chocolate or cocao nibs, both of which contain small amounts of caffeine.

 The Okay Stuff